 And as you start to get deeper into people’s motivations, you’re going to start to form that bond of trust.
 Brad Overstreet calls this building team Chris, you know, or if the client’s name is Cindy building team Cindy.
 Getting everybody on the same page and working together.
 And that’s where that model of trust comes in, which is so key to the prescriptive model.
 So I said that you have to constantly measure before and while designing your prescription.
 After you’ve done the motivational interview of getting to their real why, now you can make a prescription following NGPO.
 As a quick review, NGPO is the four cornerstones of your coaching business, N is nutrition.
 G is group coaching, P is personal coaching.
 O is online coaching, which is more like accountability.
 So after you’ve gone through, your no sweat intro, you make your prescription.
 The key though, the nexus of this I said is goal reviews and that your prescriptions must be renewed or updated at least every three to six months.

-Now the process for doing this is on your roadmap and I wish I could share my screen more easily on a Zoom call, but I’m going to try here.
-The process for this is on your roadmap.
+Now the process for doing this is on your Growth ToolKit and I wish I could share my screen more easily on a Zoom call, but I’m going to try here.
+The process for this is on your Growth ToolKit.
 Let’s take a quick peek here.
 OK.
-And I’m going to give you a brief view of the actual objectives on a roadmap.
+And I’m going to give you a brief view of the actual objectives on a Growth ToolKit.
 This is client focused highway, so if we get to client focus here, OK.
 Your process is first doing the seeds and weeds module.
 You guys have done that, that was the first step, then your seed responses.
 Then you know, practice making upgrades.
 Here’s where we really are.
-Milestone four in the client focused highway on the roadmap is upgrade five clients with new prescriptions after goal review sessions.
+Milestone four in the client focused highway on the Growth ToolKit is upgrade five clients with new prescriptions after goal review sessions.
 So a lot of the questions that spurred this webinar were how do I pivot my current clients who I’ve been training online to this new model or to these new services when I come back into bricks and mortar.
 This is how you do it.